MewsSystems/gitbook-booking-engine/booking-engine-api/operations/hotels.md

 ## Get hotels

-Alternative initial call used to obtain all static data about hotel relevant for the client.
+Get hotels data for a single specified hotel.
+This operation can be called initially to fetch data which may be important during the booking workflow.

 ### Request